leebock/map-activity-center-esri-leaflet/README.md

   * programmatically
 * Showing tooltip for a feature on mouseover.
 * Fitting the map at a specific extent while accounting for offsets due to UI elements on top of the map.
+* Executing zoom in and out (using the +/- buttons) such that offsets are accounted for.

 Additionally, it's important that the map library plays well with other 3rd party libraries.
 To illustrate this, I threw in a gratuitous slider widget.